AAD/USSSA Tournament Entry Instructions and General Policies –

 - No drinking alcohol before and in between games for any coach, anyone caught or suspected will be removed from coaching that day.
 Anyone caught with outside alcohol/drugs including parking lots in all venues will be ejected from the park and local law enforcement will be notified to enforce local statues of the parks.

-- CONCESSIONS: Will be available at most parks.
-Teams are expected to carry their own First Aid Kits and Ice (concession stands will not give out these items)
+- CONCESSIONS: Will be available, but not guaranteed, at most complexes.
+Teams are expected to carry their own First Aid Kits and Ice (concession stands will not give out these items) and prepare in the event concessions are not open.

 - Withdraw / No Show: Teams that no-show will forfeit their entry fee and may be subject to suspension from competition in USSSA events for the remainder of the season.
 No teams may withdraw from an event after the deadline for entry.